VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 Finally, just to be though, that `9600` which may seem like a magic number, is the baudrate the board was sending data to the computer over Serial. `9600` is stupidly slow, yet is the default that many programs with the Arduino framework will use- most boards can do `115200`, which is 12 times faster.

 Really, most of this abstraction is just in our way.
-This isn't C++'s fault, the `Serial` class providing functions like println and having encasulated functions for setup - great, that's well made.
-Not including `serial.h` ourselves or having a convient tool for looking at how the underlying libraries tie together?
+This isn't C++'s fault, the `Serial` class providing functions like println and having encapsulated functions for setup - great, that's well made.
+Not including `serial.h` ourselves or having a convenient tool for looking at how the underlying libraries tie together?
 That is a dumpster fire.

 There's no need for all of that to sit between us and the code!